How to Create a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes Are Honored

 Importance of a Living Will

-Having a living will provides clear instructions for healthcare providers and family members.
+Having a living will provide clear instructions for healthcare providers and family members.
 It reduces uncertainty during critical moments and ensures your wishes are respected.
 This document can prevent conflicts among family members who might otherwise be unsure of your preferences.

 Steps to Create a Living Will

-Creating a living will involves several important steps to ensure it’s comprehensive and legally valid.
+Creating a living will involves several steps to ensure it’s comprehensive and legally valid.
 Follow these steps to guide through the process.

 Assess Your Needs and Wishes